If you don’t own a Trunki you will probably have seen these cute kids travel bags when you have been in an airport.

 How much can you fit in a Trunki?

 There is a generous 18 litres capacity in this kids ride and roll suitcase.
-For my kids this means they can easily fit in a change of clothes, water bottle, snacks, leg-up travel pillow, a selection of books and toys, iPad, headphones and a teddy bear.
+For my kids this means they can easily fit in a change of clothes, water bottle, snacks, travel pillow, a selection of books and toys, iPad, headphones and a teddy bear.

 When they were younger I used to keep a handy nappy changing pack in here too (usually a Ziploc bag with nappies, wet wipes, nappy sacks, cream, hand sanitizer etc).